 Please read the conditions carefully as these include actions which must be undertaken prior to the commencement of the use as well as requirements for the ongoing operation of the use.

-All conditions are required to be either complied with or bonded prior to the commencement of the use.
-Please note Condition 37, which requires a letter to be submitted to Council prior to commencement of the use, outlining and demonstrating compliance with each condition.
+Please note Condition 18, which requires a letter to be submitted to Council prior to commencement of the use, outlining and demonstrating compliance with each condition.